Alfonsine tables: Production

 Alfonso X assembled a team of scholars, known as the Toledo School of Translators, who among other translating tasks, were asked to produce new tables that updated the Tables of Toledo.
 The new tables were based on earlier astronomical works and observations by Islamic astronomers, adding observations by astronomers Alfonso had gathered in Toledo, among them several Jewish scholars, like Yehuda ben Moshe and Isaac ibn Sid.
 He also brought Aben Raghel y Alquibicio and Aben Musio y Mohamat, from Seville, Joseph Aben Alí and Jacobo Abenvena, from Córdoba, and fifty more from Gascony and Paris.

 The instructions for the Alfonsine tables were originally written in Castilian Spanish.
 The first printed edition of the Alfonsine tables appeared in 1483, and a second edition in 1492.

 Georg Purbach used the Alfonsine tables for his book, Theoricae novae planetarum (New Theory of the Planets).
 Nicolaus Copernicus used the second edition in his work.
 One use of these and similar astronomical tables was to calculate ephemerides, which were in turn used by astrologers to cast horoscopes.
-Canons on the tables included those by John of Saxony and his teacher John of Lignères (fl 1320 to 1335).
+Canons (explanatory texts) on the tables included those by John of Saxony and his teacher John of Lignères (fl 1320 to 1335).